dotnet/android/Documentation/guides/OneDotNetSingleProject.md

 One can imagine supporting a `.resx` key via a new `$(LocalizedApplicationTitle)` property.
-This would likely need to be implemented in Xamarin.Forms/MAUI MSBuild tasks as a way to provide a single `.resx` file to be translated to the appropriate format for iOS and Android.
+This would likely need to be implemented in .NET for Android/MAUI MSBuild tasks as a way to provide a single `.resx` file to be translated to the appropriate format for iOS and Android.
 This is a consideration for the future.